Superfluid Turbulence in the Kelvin Wave Cascade Regime

-Experimental evidence strongly suggests (Vinen and Niemela \cite{Vin}) that, on large scales, quantum effects that characterize superfluid behavior become unimportant and superfluid flows exhibit coarse-grained quasi-classical behavior.\footnote{Superfluid flows typically show quasi-classical behavior if the two fluid components move with the same velocity (as at large length scales) or if the temperature is so low that the normal fluid is essentially absent (Vinen \cite{Vin2}) and decoupled as well with the superfluid component.} On length scales much larger than the average distance between the vortices (called the intervortical distance, which provides the natural quantum length scale) $\ell$, \be\tag{1} \ell \sim L^{-1/2} \ee the superfluid is found to support quasi-classical turbulence\footnote{If the vortex lines are totally depolarized (i.e., they are arranged in a truly random manner), then there can be no large-scale motion.
-However, a partial polarization can lead to large-scale motions though with vorticity not exceeding $\kappa/\ell^2$, $\kappa \equiv h/m_4$ being the quantum of circulation.} in which the energy cascades via local nonlinear interactions in the spectral space towards smaller scales until it is dissipated.
+Experimental evidence and numerical simulations (Kobayashi and Tsubota \cite{Kob}) strongly suggest (Vinen and Niemela \cite{Vin}, Skrbek and Sreenivasan \cite{Skr}, Nemirovskii \cite{Nem}) that, on large scales, quantum effects that characterize superfluid behavior become unimportant and superfluid flows exhibit coarse-grained quasi-classical behavior\footnote{Superfluid flows typically show quasi-classical behavior if the two fluid components remain locked (as at large length scales) or if the temperature is so low that the normal fluid is essentially absent (Vinen \cite{Vin2}) and decoupled as well with the superfluid component.}.
+On length scales much larger than the average distance between the vortices (called the intervortical distance, which provides the natural quantum length scale) $\ell$, \be\tag{1} \ell \sim L^{-1/2} \ee many vortex lines participate in the dynamics and, if they are sufficiently polarized, their collective coherent behavior materializes and the superfluid is found to support quasi-classical turbulence\footnote{If the vortex lines are totally depolarized (i.e., they are arranged in a truly random manner), then there can be no large-scale motion.
+However, a partial polarization with some degree of alignment can lead to large-scale motions though with vorticity not exceeding $\kappa/\ell^2$, $\kappa \equiv h/m_4$ being the quantum of circulation.} in which the energy cascades via local nonlinear interactions in the spectral space towards smaller scales until it is dissipated.
 The dissipation for length scales of the order or less than $\ell$ is provided by the scattering of the thermal excitations in the superfluid by the vortices.
-Though the viscosity of a superfluid is zero, for length scales larger than $\ell$, the superfluid is nearly locked due to mutual friction\footnote{The mutual friction between the two fluid components (mediated by a vortex tangle frozen in the superfluid component) mimics to some extent the viscous action in the cascade at $T > 1K$ and leads to strong coupling of the two fluid components which then behave effectively like a single fluid.} with the normal fluid and hence inherits an effective kinematic viscosity $\nu^\pr$ from the latter even down to the lowest temperature.\footnote{The dissipative processes underlying $\nu^\pr$ include therefore not only the normal-fluid viscosity but also the mutual friction.} This scenario has been confirmed by laboratory experiments (Maurer and Tabeling \cite{Mau}, Roche et al. \cite{Roc}, Salort et al. \cite{Sal}, \cite{Sal2}, Bradley et al. \cite{Bra}) which demonstrated that there was no observable difference in the behavior between the normal and superfluid phases and confirmed a quasi-classical turbulence with the $k^{-5/3}$ scaling for the energy spectrum\footnote{In laboratory experiments and numerical simulations, the vortex line density must be large enough to provide an inertial range sufficiently large to support the energy spectrum.}; the latter was found to be independent of temperature down to $T = 1.4K$.
+Though the viscosity of a superfluid is zero, for length scales larger than $\ell$, the superfluid is nearly locked due to mutual friction\footnote{The mutual friction between the two fluid components (mediated by a vortex tangle frozen in the superfluid component) mimics to some extent the viscous action in the cascade at $T > 1K$ and leads to strong coupling of the two fluid components which then behave effectively like a single fluid.} with the normal fluid and hence inherits an effective kinematic viscosity $\nu^\pr$ from the latter even down to the lowest temperature\footnote{The dissipative processes underlying $\nu^\pr$ include therefore not only the normal-fluid viscosity but also the mutual friction.}.
+This scenario has been confirmed by laboratory experiments (Maurer and Tabeling \cite{Mau}, Roche et al. \cite{Roc}, Salort et al. \cite{Sal}, \cite{Sal2}, Bradley et al. \cite{Bra}) which demonstrated that there was no observable difference in the behavior between the normal and superfluid phases and confirmed a quasi-classical turbulence with the $k^{-5/3}$ scaling for the energy spectrum\footnote{In laboratory experiments and numerical simulations, the vortex line density $L$ must be large enough to provide an inertial range sufficiently large to support the energy spectrum.} associated with large-scale polarized bundles of vortex lines; the latter was found to be independent of temperature down to $T = 1.4K$.